collective/collective.noticeboard/README.txt

 .. attention::

-    In Plone, one needs delete permission on an object AND its parent folder.
+    In Plone, one needs delete permission on an object AND its parent folder to delete an item.
     Most often, a user has the edit permission on containing folders, so that does not matter.

     On a noticeboard though, it makes sense that users are only allowed to add notes and not to modify the noticeboard itself.
-    To allow deletion of content, our delete functionality only checks the Delete permission on the object itself and not on the folder.
+    To allow deletion of content, our delete functionality only checks for the delete permission on the object itself and not on the folder.

-    This should not create any trouble for you, but we note it here because it is a small deviation from plone behavior.
+    This should not create any trouble for you, but we note it here because it is a small deviation from Plones default behavior.

 Installation